-The SWODA Area Agency on Aging is governed by an Advisory Council, which provides leadership and advocacy on behalf of older people (those 60 years of age or older) residing in the SWODA Area Agency on Aging service area.
+The SWODA Area Agency on Aging is governed by an Advisory Council, which provides leadership and advocacy on behalf of older people (those 60 years of age and older or 55 years and older for some services) residing in the SWODA Area Agency on Aging service area.
 The council members determine services needed in the SWODA AAA area.

 The Caregiver Support Program provides funds for respite services for those caring for a loved one or family member who is 60 or older and who has difficulties performing at least two activities of daily living (eating, dressing, bathing, toileting, or transferring) or who needs supervision due to a cognitive or other mental impairment.
-It also provides respite for grandparents or other relatives who are raising minor children.
+It also provides respite for grandparents and older persons who are relative caregivers of a child who is 18 years of age or younger.
+Grandparent or older person who is a relative caregiver means a grandparent or step-grandparent of a child, or a relative of a child by blood, marriage, or adoption who is 55 years of age or older.

 Disease Prevention and Health Promotion provides health risk assessments, routine health screenings, including screenings for hypertension, glaucoma, cholesterol, cancer, vision, hearing, diabetes, and nutrition screenings, nutritional counseling, and health education.

 Information and Assistance is a service that helps older individuals and their caregivers who need information about a program, service, or who simply have problems and do not know where to turn for help.
-For statewide Information and Assistance, call 1-800-211-2116.
-In the SWODA area, email the SWODA Area Agency on Aging Information and Assistance Specialist at firstname.lastname@example.org or call 1-800-627-4882.
+For statewide Information and Assistance, call 1-800-211-2116 or call 1-800-627-4882.
+Email the SWODA Area Agency on Aging Information and Assistance Specialist at firstname.lastname@example.org

-Legal Services provides legal advice in non-fee generating cases for people sixty and older living in the area through grants to Legal Aid Services of Oklahoma, with offices in Clinton and Altus.
+Legal Services provides legal advice in non-fee generating cases for people sixty and older living in the area through grants to Legal Aid Services of Oklahoma, with offices in Weatherford and Altus.

 Through a generous grant from the Masonic Charities Foundation of Oklahoma, the SWODA Area Agency on Aging has been able to assist individuals 55 years of age and older who live in the eight county area served by SWODA.
 The assistance can cover a variety of things such as dentures, minor home repairs, ramps, etc. If the Masonic Charities Foundation of Oklahoma continues to provide funding, the Masonic Charities Assistance Program will begin around February 1st and continue until the funds are exhausted, which is generally about April or May, but may last longer.
 Individuals who are 55 or older and live in the SWODA eight county service area can inquire by calling 1-800-627-4882 to ask for Masonic Charities assistance.